Content Gap Analysis

 • What content formats are they using?

-• Which topics are resonating well with the market?
+• Which topics get the most engagement?

-• How often are they creating this content?
+• How often do they publish?

 2. Analyze the current content on your website

-• Are you making the most of SEO opportunities?
+• Are you targeting the right keywords?

 3. Understand your audience